Financial Aid & Scholarships

 Requesting Changes

-Financial Aid offices may consider special or unusual circumstances that impact your financial situation.
-Please contact us with any questions you might have regarding your eligibility for a review.
+The Office of Financial Aid may consider special or unusual circumstances that impact your financial situation.
+You may also request changes in your expected enrollment status, which may impact eligibility for some types of aid.
+Visit the Request Changes webpage for further information and contact us with any questions you might have regarding your eligibility.

 Renewing Aid

 You must apply for financial aid every year by submitting a FAFSA application.
-Applications must be received before February 28 at the central processor to be considered for priority funding.
 You may apply for aid online after October 1st for the following academic year.
+Applications must be submitted before February 28 to be considered for priority funding.
+Visit the Renewing Aid webpage for further information.

 Dropping Courses and the Census Date